nventive/UnoApplicationTemplate/doc/HTTP.md

 - We use `DelegatingHandler` to create HTTP request / response pipelines.
 There are lot of delegating handlers implementation in the community, we provide some in [MallardMessageHandlers](https://github.com/nventive/MallardMessageHandlers).

-- We use [Refit](https://www.nuget.org/packages/Refit/) to generate the implementation of the client layer.
+- We use [Refit](https://www.nuget.org/packages/Refit/) to generate the HTTP implementations in the data access layer.

 ## Mocking